 Solutions: Social media converts need to see results from their efforts.
 Show them data, provide feedback and give them continual encouragement.
 The first social media win can sometimes come in a fashion that seems fairly easy and straightforward, the second win might take more work.
 Make sure they have all the ammunition they need to continue to grow in their social media use.

 SOCIAL MEDIA POWER USER

-Every firm loves their power users and wishes they could duplicate these individuals.
-Power users write articles and/or blogs constantly, actively share great articles and content to their LinkedIn page and other social networks and have seen new clients, new strategic relationships and other positive results of social media.
+Every firm loves its power users and wishes they could duplicate these individuals.
+Power users write articles and/or blogs constantly, actively share great articles and content to their Linkedin page and other social networks, and have seen new clients, new strategic relationships, and other positive results of social media.

 Solution: Your firm will benefit by having a handful of these types–work to cultivate a few social media power users.
 Give your power users all the tools they need to be successful.
 Your social media power users can be your greatest asset in helping to convert reluctant professionals and the social media converts further up the ladder.
 Make sure the wins of these power users are broadcast far and wide to your organization.

 Almost every firm I speak to wants to gain more traction from social media in 2017, but many of them don’t know where to start.
 Start by knowing where your professionals stand on the social media ladder and work from there to move them up to the next wrung.
 It won’t happen overnight, but you will see progress.
 Be patient.
 Take baby steps.
 And let us show you how Clearview Social can help every step of the way.
 You’ve got this!